Food Box & Emergency Services Fundraiser

 Distributing Food Boxes

-The pandemic has placed extra stress on members in our community, and the need for food assistance has increased dramatically.
+The economy has placed extra stress on members in our community, and the need for food assistance has increased dramatically.
 We’ve continued working closely with our partners to assemble and deliver food boxes.
-Thanks to Jenny Sink, principle at Fairfield Elementary, we have been using the Fairfield Elementary gym to make the boxes and hand them off to families.
+Thanks to Jenny Sink, principal at Fairfield Elementary, we have been using the Fairfield Elementary gym to make the boxes and hand them off to families.
 Camille Ronzio, a Southtowne Rotarian, has continued to organize this effort, through scheduling volunteer shifts and ensuring food boxes are ready to be delivered.

 Examples Of Families Served By Our Food Boxes Program